wildfly-extras/fuse-patch/docs/UserGuide.md

 ### Support for One-Off Patches

-Already existing packages can be patched by "one-off" patches.
-A one-off patch does not contain the full set of paths that an ordinary package contains.
-Instead, it contains a set of files that need to get patched in an already existing package.
+Already existing patches can be patched by "one-off" patches.
+A one-off patch does not contain the full set of paths that an ordinary patch contains.
+Instead, it contains a set of files that need to get patched in an already existing patch.
 A one-off patch cannot remove files on the target server.

 ```
 $ bin/fusepatch.sh --add file:foo-1.0.0.zip